The Atlantic Cup (football): 2011 edition

 This was the first edition of The Atlantic Cup, contested by two Danish and two Swedish teams.
 IF Elfsborg won the competition.

 2012 edition

 This was the second edition, contested by six teams from five countries.
 FC Midtjylland won the competition beating Dinamo Zagreb 1–0 in the final.

 Final

 2013 edition

 This was the third edition, contested by three teams.
 S.C.
 Farense and SV Mattersburg also played but theirs matches were not taken account to the final standings.
 Rapid Wien won the competition.

 2014 edition

 This was the fourth edition of, contested by 8 teams from 6 countries.

 Television coverage was provided by Eurosport and Eurosport 2.

-The Danish team F.C.
-Copenhagen won the tournament, finishing the competition only with victories and without conceding a goal.
+The Danish team Copenhagen won the tournament, finishing the competition only with victories and without conceding a goal.

-The Swedish team Örebro SK finished in second place, also with victories only, but with a lower goal-difference than F.C.
-Copenhagen.
+The Swedish team Örebro SK finished in second place, also with victories only, but with a lower goal-difference than Copenhagen.